mdtarequl72k-lang/TMDB-Movie-Dataset-Analysis/README.md

 - **Jupyter Notebook** (for analysis and reporting)

 ## 📊 Example Visualizations
 - Movie popularity trends over years
 - Top genres per decade
 - Correlation heatmap for all features
 - Rating vs. vote count regression plot

-## How to Use

-- Clone this repository.
-- Open the notebook `TMDB Movies Project.ipynb` in Jupyter Notebook or Google Colab.
-- Follow through each question and analysis cell to learn insights about movies.

 ## Why This Project?
 - Combines **data science skills** (extraction, analysis, visualization) with something fun—movies!
 - Great practice for anyone interested in data analytics, statistics, or the entertainment industry.

 ## 💡 What Makes This Project Special?
 - **Clear explanations:** Every step is commented for easy understanding.
-- **Business relevance:** Real-world advice for Netflix, filmmakers, and data professionals.
+- **Business relevance:** Real-world advice for Netflix, filmmakers and data professionals.
 - **Scalable:** Method works for any large movie dataset.
 - **Pro student:** Written for both beginners and aspiring data scientists.

 ## 🏁 How to Run
 1. Clone this repo:
    ```bash
    git clone https://github.com/<your-repo>/tmdb-movies-analysis.git